 Furthermore, reclaiming a 7th house projection will not weaken an already existing relationship.
 It could actually change all your relationships for the better, because it brings strength and self-confidence and makes you feel less dependent, helpless or needy.
 This leaves you more free to really enjoy other people (and all the things they add to your life) without desperately clinging to them.
 And ultimately, should a relationship end, you will feel like you are better able to weather the storm and move forward into the future once again. ♥

-Want to know more about your own 7th House Projections?
-And how to reclaim them?
-You can contact Danielle for a personal reading.
+Want to know more about your own 7th House Projections and how to reclaim them?
+You can book Danielle for a personal reading.